ciardorje/BIOFRAG-Delineation/README.md

 ## Background ##

 Habitat fragments are most simply defined as isolated areas of suitable habitat, encompassed by a relatively inhospitable anthropogenic matrix.
-However, in many instances, patches of habitat may be connected to eachother by habitat corridors, which are of smaller diameter than the patches themselves.
+However, patches of habitat may often be connected to eachother by habitat corridors, which are of smaller diameter than the patches themselves.
 Whether two connected patches of habitat should be classified as one entity or two seperate fragments arguably depends on the level of functional connectivity provided by the connecting corridor/s.

 The level of functional connectivity that habitat corridors provide is largely determined by their width and degree of degradation, with narrow, degraded corridors often supporting only a depauperate biotic assemblage, similar to that of the matrix.
 However, traditional patch delineation methods, e.g., connected components labelling, group all connected habitat features into one fragment, regardless of the size of connecting corridors.
 Delineating habitat patches in this way could lead to the grouping of areas of habitat with limited functional connectivity and, in turn, result in misleading inference on the effects of any derived fragmentation metrics on biodiversity.